patterson-dtaylor/js-completeguide/intro/INTRO-NOTES.md

 - 1996 - JS submitted to ECMA (European Computer Manufacturers Association) International to start standardization.

-- 1997 - 2005 - Standarization efforts made.
+- 1997 - 2005 - Standardization efforts made.

 - 2006 - 2011 - Huge progress made in JS ecosystem

-- 2012 - 2020 - Exponetial growth and evolution of the language
+- 2012 - 2020 - Exponential growth and evolution of the language

 ## ECMAScript and JS